 This recipe is made in a similar fashion to french bread, so you'll roll out the dough with a rolling pin and then roll each piece up jelly-roll style.

-The recipe makes four small baguette-type loaves, so if you've got a hungry clan, you'll want to make several batches!
+The recipe makes four individual-sized loaves, so if you've got a hungry clan, you'll want to make several batches!

 Genovese Basil Bread